Akhilap1/CourseraRepo/RepData/PA1_template.md

 There are **2304** missing values in the dataset.

-2. Devise a strategy for filling in all of the missing values in the dataset.
-The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.  Explain..
-Missing values will be replaced with the mean for the 5 minute interval.
+2. Since activity would typically depend upon the time of day, a suitable strategy for imputing missing values would be to **replace missing values** with the **mean for the 5 minute interval**.

 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+For further analysis, we will use the new data set with imputed missing values.

 ```r